kinawy/uphoria-client/README.md

 that Monday night.
 Auth was working, routes were running, and things were coming along.
 Sometimes our CSS would disappear after a commit but who doesn't have a goblin living in their computer and eating code when no one is looking.
 We were young, wild, free, and cocky.
-On Thursday our Git Master experienced a terrible tragedy when his computer lost its battle with a kitten.
+On Thursday our Git Master experienced a terrible tragedy when his computer lost its battle with a kitten named El Humidor.
 This set us back a good and fast man.
-In the end though, even without all of our stretch goals uo and running, we still have a pretty nice app 😌
+In the end though, even without all of our stretch goals uo and running, we still have a pretty nice app 😌 .